danielabel/trades/README.md

 and then

 `pipenv run episode` to run the sample file provided.

-or
+A plot will be produced and saved to `plot.pdf`

+### options

-`pipenv run episode  --file <file to process>` to process another file
+`pipenv run episode  --file <file to process>` to process a given file

+`pipenv run episode  --plot <filename>` to change the name of the plot file output

 ## Usage Notes
-File provided should contain one Trade Episode that has
+File provided should contain one Trade Episode that:
-- date format of dd/mm/YYYY (23/01/2012)
+ * a UK date format: dd/mm/YYYY (23/01/2012)
-- contains the following columns `Trade Date `, `Trade Identifier`, `Trade Quantity`, `Trade Price`
+ * contains the following columns `Trade Date `, `Trade Identifier`, `Trade Quantity`, `Trade Price`
-- all trades in the same currency
+ * has all trades in the same currency
-- mo sparse, missing or badly formatted data
+ * contains mo sparse, missing or badly formatted data

 It accepts files that contain unordered trades and will order by 'Trade Date' and 'Trade Identifier'